SolidLabResearch/solid-identity-manager/test-cases.md

   - Verify that the new page title includes "Add a new Solid profile".
   - Ensure the heading "Add new profile" is visible.

-### 4. Add New Profile Page Has All Necessary Input Fields
+### 4. Add new profile page has all necessary input fields

 - **Description**: Tests if all necessary input fields are present on the add new profile page.
 - **Test Steps**: